 The rear of the two trains at the station.
 I then exited the platform and thanked the crew for a great ride this morning.

 One last view of the station before we headed to our next destination of the morning.
-I really had enjoyed my trip on the Griffith Park & Southern Railroad.
+I had really enjoyed my trip on the Griffith Park & Southern Railroad.

 |RETURN TO THE MAIN PAGE|